Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

 For a collection of such surfaces to form a system of connecting annuli, the interior of the intervals must be disjoint from each other, and the endpoints of the intervals must only move past each other in the moves illustrated in \Cref{fig:moves3}.

 We remark that for the rest of this paper, we will only need to use the moves in the top rows of \Cref{fig:moves2} and \Cref{fig:moves3}.

-With this knowledge, we build surfaces that lie in $T$ using the vertical cooriented intervals and rectangular patches in \Cref{fig:rectfillmovie}; the rectangular patches cap off traces of the vertical intervals to determine the surfaces.
+Using this idea, we build surfaces that lie in $T$ using the pink cooriented intervals and patches in \Cref{fig:highergenusfillmovie}; the patches cap off traces of the vertical intervals to determine the surfaces.